Alberto Del Rio

 José Alberto Rodríguez Chucuan (born 25 May 1977) is a Mexican professional wrestler, professional wrestling promoter, sports commentator, and mixed martial artist.
-In professional wrestling, he is best known for his time in WWE under the ring name Alberto Del Rio, and Impact Wrestling under the ring name Alberto El Patrón.
+In professional wrestling, he is best known for his time in WWE under the ring name Alberto Del Rio, as well as in Impact Wrestling and Lucha Libre AAA Worldwide (AAA) under the ring name Alberto El Patrón.

 Before working for WWE, Rodríguez used the ring name Dos Caras Jr. as both a mixed martial artist and luchador in mostly Mexico and Japan, achieving success in Consejo Mundial de Lucha Libre (CMLL) by winning the CMLL World Heavyweight Championship once.
 Rodríguez signed with WWE in 2009 and made his debut on their main roster the following year as Alberto Del Rio.
-In WWE, he became the first Mexico-born world champion in WWE history after he won the WWE Championship and the World Heavyweight Championship twice each.
+In WWE, he became the first Mexican wrestler to achieve world champion in WWE history after he won the WWE Championship and the World Heavyweight Championship twice each.
 He also won the 2011 Royal Rumble and the 2011 Money in the Bank ladder match, making him the only professional wrestler to win both in the same calendar year.

 Rodríguez departed WWE in 2014 and wrestled as Alberto El Patrón in other promotions such as Lucha Libre AAA Worldwide (AAA), Ring of Honor (ROH), Lucha Underground, Japanese and Puerto Rican promotions, and various United States independent promotions.
 He returned to WWE in 2015, winning the United States Championship twice, before departing again in 2016.
 He subsequently signed with Impact Wrestling and won the Impact World Championship before departing in 2018.
 Rodríguez would return to AAA in 2023, where he would win the AAA Mega Championship for a second time.